Roasted figs sit at the heart of this glorious salad that also features prosciutto ham, rocket (arugula), blue cheese, and hazelnuts.

 This salad recipe uses roasted fresh figs. An ingredient with a perilously short season and one that is both delicate and perishable.

-These figs are baked with just a little honey and some balsamic vinegar, this gives them a soft texture and a sweet and sour vibe.
+These figs are baked with just a little honey and some balsamic vinegar, which gives them a soft texture and a sweet and sour vibe.

 Sweet and sour flavours really need something salty to underline the savoury nature of this fig salad.